camsenec/linkedIn-visualizer/README.md

 1. Interact with LinkedIn API and obtain some data by python scripts
 2. visualize the obtained set of data by various ways using plotly
 3. implement web application which generate charts based on the user input (e.g. When user request her/his connection visualization, our web app returns a illustration the represents the user's co-relation with other users).
+4. The following is the list of future works
+- Add more interactive function.
+  (e.g. Can see a list of people with whom a user connected during a certain period, where the period is determined by a move of slider (GUI component))
+- Add more graph to visualize Connection data
+- Add other visualization such as communicated message analysis using Natural Language processing Technique.
+Users can select "Connection Vizualization" or "message Visualization"

 we implement step1 and step2 as the alpha version (Deadline: April 29) and step2 as the beta version (Deadline: May 27).